rx9933/ISSTracker/README.md

 The curl command does not follow appropriate formatting.
 Recheck spelling/grammar and check the example commands shown in this README.md file.

 ### Unit Testing
-1. Follow "To Build Image", then, in the same directory as the ISSTracker repository, navigate_ into the test folder_ then run the following command:
+1. Follow "To Build Image", then, in the same directory as the ISSTracker repository, then run the following command:
 ```bash
 pytest
 ```